ABOUT US

 Project Director

-Johnson received her Ph.D. from USC Annenberg, where she had a graduate affiliation in the Department of Gender & Sexuality Studies and was a research fellow with The Popular Music Project at USC Annenberg's Norman Lear Center.
-Prior to returning to Annenberg as lecturer, Johnson was a postdoctoral fellow at the Center for Media at Risk with a joint appointment at the Annenberg Center for Collaborative Communication at the University of Pennsylvania’s Annenberg School for Communication.
+Johnson received her Ph.D. in communication from USC Annenberg, where she had a graduate affiliation in the Department of Gender & Sexuality Studies and was a research fellow with The Popular Music Project at USC Annenberg's Norman Lear Center.
+Prior to returning to USC Annenberg, Johnson was a postdoctoral fellow at the University of Pennsylvania at the Annenberg School for Communication’s Center for Media at Risk with a joint appointment at the Annenberg Center for Collaborative Communication.

 pbjohnso at usc dot edu